IAmFarrokhnejad/Differential-Equation-Function-Approximation-Using-KAN/Codes/Main Jupyter Codes/1 Basic KAN/Notes.md

 ---

 ### Other Notes:
-- Modifications of batch size had no impact on the loss.
-Loss values reamin inconsistent.
+- Modifications of batch size had no impact on the loss; loss values reamin inconsistent regardless of the function itself.